Frequency Range 3 for ISAC in 6G: Potentials and Challenges: Candidate technologies for 6G ISAC in FR3

-In Fig.~\ref{fig:dFArray_array_size_N}, the variation of $d_{\mathrm{FA}}$ with the aperture size of the ELAA ($D$) and the number of antenna elements $N$ is shown for two carrier frequencies in the FR3 band.
-The ELAA is modeled as a uniform square planar array consisting of $N$ tiny antenna elements, each with horizontal and vertical dimensions of $\lambda/2$.
-The spacing between adjacent elements is also $\lambda/2$, making $D$ directly proportional to $\sqrt{N}$.
+In Fig.~\ref{fig:dFArray_array_size_N}, the variation of $d_{\mathrm{FA}}$ with the aperture size of the ELAA ($D$) and the number of antenna elements $N$ is shown for five carrier frequencies in the FR3 band.
+The ELAA is modeled as a square uniform planar array (UPA) consisting of $N$ tiny antenna elements, each with horizontal and vertical dimensions of $\lambda/2$.
+The spacing between adjacent elements is also $\lambda/2$, making $D$ proportional to $\sqrt{N}$.
 Figure~\ref{fig:dFArray_array_size_N} reveals that $d_{\mathrm{FA}}$, and hence the near-field region, can extend to hundreds of meters when ELAAs are deployed in the FR3 band.

 Under the far-field or planar-wavefront assumption commonly used in prior work, the array response—including steering vectors in communications and target response matrices in radar—depends only on the angles of arrival and departure (AoA/AoD).
 The far-field \textit{radar cross section} (RCS) depends solely on the extended target size and wavelength \cite{Knott1993}.
-The key implications of spatially WSS assumption are that the statistical properties of the received signals/echoes, such as the average received power and AoDs/AoAs, do not vary over the array's spatial dimensions.
-Via this WSS assumption, the following simplifications have been invoked into the existing ISAC models and designs; (i) the statistical mean of the spatial channel coefficient is a constant across the array, and (ii) the covariance depends only on the difference between the antenna indices.
-Another implication is that the existing ISAC designs rely on the fact that UEs and targets are visible to the entire array and thus paving the notion of wholly-visible scatterers and full visibility regions in the existing ISAC channel models \cite{Gao2015}.
+The key implications of the spatially WSS assumption are that the statistical properties of the received signals/echoes, such as the average received power and AoDs/AoAs, do not vary over the array's spatial dimensions.
+Via this WSS assumption, the following simplifications have been invoked in the existing ISAC models and designs; (i) the statistical mean of the spatial channel coefficient is a constant across the array, and (ii) the covariance depends only on the difference between the antenna indices.
+Another implication is that existing ISAC designs rely on the fact that UEs and targets are visible to the entire array, thus paving the notion of wholly-visible scatterers and full visibility regions in existing ISAC channel models \cite{Gao2015}.